SurgicalInformatics/healthyr_book/docs/01_first_interaction.md

 Setting aesthetics (x, y, fill, colour, etc.) outside of `aes()` sets them to a constant value.
 R can recognise of a lot of colour names, e.g., try "cornflowerblue", "firebrick", or just "red", "green", "blue", etc.
-For a full list, Google "Colours in R".
+For a full list, search Google for "Colours in R".
 R also knows HEX codes, e.g. `fill = "#fec3fc"` is pink.

 ### Exercise